 At Squarepoint, we aim to help every buyer make an informed decision about their property purchases.
-As part of this, we have put together this quick guide to explain the differences between a mortgage valuation and a full survey.
+As part of this, we have put together this quick guide to explain the important differences between a mortgage valuation and a home survey, and why we highly recommend that every property buyer should get a survey.

 What is a Mortgage Valuation?

-Usually conducted by a valuer or a specialised surveyor, a mortgage valuation is a quick survey to check that the building is worth the amount you are going to pay for it.
+Usually conducted by an appointed valuer or a specialised surveyor, a mortgage valuation is purely an exercise to check that the building is worth the amount you are going to pay for it.
 The report is usually based on the prices of comparable properties in the area, as well as the apparent condition of the house or apartment itself.

-While it might seem like a useful tool for buyers to determine whether they are under- or over-paying for their new home, it’s actually carried out for the benefit of the lender.
-The mortgage valuation will be used to gauge whether the bank can recoup their losses by selling the property, should you default on your loan repayments.
+While it might seem like a useful tool for buyers to determine whether they are under- or over-paying for their new home, mortgage valuations are, in fact, carried out for the sole benefit of the lender.
+The results will be used to gauge whether the bank can recoup their losses by selling the property, should you default on your loan repayments.

+Lenders conduct mortgage surveys in a variety of ways.
+Traditionally, an assessor will visit the property to confirm its details and carry out a brief inspection.
 Mortgage valuations typically take around 15-30 minutes, giving the valuer just enough time to consider the superficial state of the property.
-Obvious defects will be noted, but it is in no way a detailed investigation into potential flaws lurking within the structure.
+Obvious defects that could have an impact on the property value will be noted, but it is in no way a detailed investigation into potential flaws lurking within the structure.

 What is a Property Survey?